bennobuilder/dynamic-styles/README.md

     radius: number;
 };

-// Create type that represents the created stylesheet type (extracte from the 'useStyles()' hook).
+// Create a type that represents the created stylesheet type (extracted from the 'useStyles()' hook).
-// Can then be used to add the inline styles property to the Button component. export type ExtractedStylesType = ExtractStylesType<typeof useStyles>;
+// Can then be used to add a typesafe styles property to the Button component. export type ExtractedStylesType = ExtractStylesType<typeof useStyles>;

 export const Button: React.FC<ButtonProps> = (props) => {
   const { color = 'blue', radius = 0, styles = {}, onClick } = props;
-  const { classes } = useStyles({ color, radius }, { styles, name: 'Button' });
+  // Pass the 'styles' property to the 'useStyles()' hook const { classes } = useStyles({ color, radius }, { styles, name: 'Button' });

   return (